adamrutter/random-quotes/README.md

 2. `cd random-quotes`
 3. `npm install`

+*Note: npm is only used to install eslint, so you could skip this step if you wanted.*

 ## Wikipedia API

 The Wikipedia API is used to enhance user experience.
 It is queried to try and find an entry on the author of the quote.